shambhavisivan/frame-agreement/documentation/user-guide/src/md/Overview.md

 - Ability to select all Add Ons, Charges or Rates or only the shared ones among selected products
 - Ability to apply bulk discount to items - either as a percentage or a fixed amount
+- Ability to apply bulk discounts for products with legacy pricing.

 ## Approving Frame Agreement
 Once Frame Agreement is in Approval, it is possible to approve it directly from this application.